kubernetes-sigs/aws-load-balancer-controller/docs/ingress-resources.md

 Required annotations are:

 - **security-groups**: Required.
 [Security groups](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_SecurityGroups.html) that should be applied to the ALB instance.
-Example value: `subnet-a4f0098e,subnet-457ed533,subnet-95c904cd`
+These can be referenced by security group IDs or the name tag associated with each security group.
+Example ID values are `sg-723a380a,sg-a6181ede,sg-a5181edd`.
+Example tag values are `appSG, webSG`.

 - **subnets**: Required.
 The subnets where the ALB instance should be deployed.
 Must include 2 subnets, each in a different [availability zone](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
-Example value: `sg-723a380a,sg-a6181ede,sg-a5181edd`
+These can be referenced by subnet IDs or the name tag associated with the subnet.
+Example values for subnet IDs are `subnet-a4f0098e,subnet-457ed533,subnet-95c904cd`.
+Example values for name tags are: `webSubnet,appSubnet`.

 ### Optional Annotations